telerik/blazor-docs/components/treelist/columns/bound.md

 >tip The `Data` collection can be an `ObservableCollection`, an array, a `List` - it must only implement `IEnumerable`.

+>tip The TreeList can [generate the columns from the model for you]({%slug treelist-columns-automatically-generated%}).

 ## TreeList Bound Column Parameters